 2. They treat the audience and employees the wrong way

 People are subjects, not objects, so they should be treated as active players and not puppets.
 Engage your audience with incentives that make sense, don’t try to introduce gamification elements just because your competitors have done so.

 3. They forget about business goals

 The gamification process always needs to adhere to your business objectives.
 Otherway, it will be just a waste of time and money.
 It should be based on meaningful data, up-to-date stats and targeted needs.

 4. They ignore player-centricity

 Gamification leaders always put the player in the center.
 This way, players’ goals are achieved along with business goals.
-Creating the right motivation is the key to this point.
+Creating the right motivation for using media analytics by employees is the key to this point.

 Final recommendations on gamification